mienaikoe/ziyu/Chapters/1-8-Interlogue.md

 There was home.

-I took my binding pendant in hand, and whispered my mother's mantra into the ears of the universe.
+I closed my fingers around the binding pendant around my neck, a token of the love between us, and I whispered my hae mantra into the ears of the universe.

 "The wind speaks," I said.